EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

   elasticsearch:7.8.1
 ```

 You can validate that the Elasticsearch is running with `curl -X GET "localhost:9200/_cat/health"`.
-As a result you should see something like this:
+That should return something like this:

 ```sh
 $ curl -X GET "localhost:9200/_cat/health"